Debt bondage: Domestic labour

 After countries began to formally abolish slavery, unemployment was rampant for black people in South Africa and Nigeria pushing black women to work as domestic workers, largely to other black people.
 Currently, estimates from the International Labour Organization state that between 800,000 and 1.1 million domestic workers are in South Africa.
 Many of these domestic servants become bonded to labor in a process similar to other industries in Asia.
 The wages given to servants are often so poor that loans are taken when servants are in need of more money, making it impossible to escape.
 The hours of working for domestic servants are unpredictable, and because many servants are women, their young children are often left under the care of older children or other family members.
 Moreover, these women can work up to the age of 75 and their daughters are likely to be servants in the same households.

 Prostitution

-In the context of prostitution, traffickers often exploit women by forcing them into sex work to pay off an unlawful debt.
-This debt is usually incurred through their transportation, recruitment, or even their crude "sale".

-The debt is often inflated with additional costs such as housing, food, and medical care, making it nearly impossible for the individuals to repay it.
-As a result, they remain trapped in a cycle of exploitation and abuse.

-It is a severe violation of human rights and a significant issue in the fight against human trafficking and modern slavery.

 A 1994 report of Burmese prostitutes in Thailand reports compulsory indebtedness is common for girls in forced prostitution, especially those transported across the border.
 They are forced to work off their debt, often with 100 percent interest, and to pay for their room, food and other items.
 In addition to debt bondage, the women and girls face a wide range of abuses, including illegal confinement; forced labor; rape; physical abuse; and more.